 |Monogrammed cloth napkins and plates were awaiting us as we were seated at La Cabrera last night.|

-When searching online for possible restaurants in the area, over and over again La Cabrera popped up in our searches.
-This was one of the few restaurants open Christmas Eve and Christmas Day, offering pricey fixed price menus at a cost of US $104.25 per person (ARS 2,000, with a recent exchange rate drop since our mention in a prior post).
+When searching online for possible restaurants in the area, over and over again, La Cabrera popped up in our searches.
+This was one of the few restaurants open on Christmas Eve and Christmas Day, offering pricey fixed-price menus at the cost of US $104.25 per person (ARS 2,000, with a recent exchange rate drop since our mention in a prior post).

 With an added tip based on La Cabrera’s purported good service, we could easily have spent US $300 (ARS 5,756) for each of the two holiday nights, especially with added cocktails since Tom wouldn’t have been interested in the included wine offerings.

 Based on our perception of the high cost of dining at La Cabrera, we didn’t give it much thought, although we passed it and its second restaurant located on the same block, many times during our walks through the busy district.

 |These side dishes are complimentary at La Cabrera.|

 Yesterday, while checking the menu on their website hoping to discover their regular (non-holiday) prices (which weren’t posted online), I stumbled across this ad below: